 How it works

 generateHealthData: This function creates an array of[timestamp, heartRate]pairs.
-We're generatingnumPointsto simulate a large dataset.downsampleData: This function takes our raw data and athresholdas input.
+We're generatingnumPointsto simulate a large datasetdownsampleData: This function takes our raw data and athresholdas input.
 It uses theLTTBfunction from thedownsamplelibrary to reduce the dataset to the specified number of points.
-The LTTB algorithm is particularly well-suited for time-series data as it preserves the visual shape of the original data.
+The LTTB algorithm is particularly well-suited for time-series data as it preserves the visual shape of the original data

-Step 2: Creating the Chart Component with Canvas
+Create the Canvas-Based Chart Component with D3.js

 Now, let's create the main React component that will render our chart.
 We'll use a <canvas> element for rendering.